 And some say that tithing is just as relevant to New Testament Christians as it was in the Old Covenant.

 My goal with this page is to shine a light on what the Bible says about tithing (in both the New and Old testament) and answer many questions you may have about it.

-I tapped into the wisdom of others who have studied this subject out to great depths and hopefully we can better see what we as New Testament Christians need to know about tithing.
+I tapped into the wisdom of others who have studied tithing in the Bible to great depths and hopefully we can better see what we as New Testament Christians need to know about tithing.

 Additionally, since this page is nearly the length of a Kindle book, I decided to create an index to help you navigate through.